tmehnert/complate-cpp/README.md

 ### Usage

 For a detailed description how to use this library checkout out the [User Guide](USER_GUIDE.md).
+I recommend you to check out the dedicated [Sample Project](https://github.com/tmehnert/complate-sample-cpp) to try out complate-cpp.

 You can choose between two rendering engines, depending on your needs.
 [QuickJS](https://bellard.org/quickjs/) which is bundled and smaller or